Bills

 This bill would, among other things, authorize a petitioner of a CARE Act petition to request that the court order a mental health evaluation under the LPS Act if the petitioner believes that the person may not be willing or able to participate in the CARE process and a CARE plan or CARE agreement due to the severity of their mental disorder or lack of insight into their mental disorder, and would require the Judicial Council to include on the mandatory petition form an option for the petitioner to request that evaluation.
 The bill would authorize the court to issue an order for a mental health evaluation under the LPS Act if the CARE Act petition or report prepared by the county behavioral health agency establishes probable cause to support the evaluation and the respondent will not voluntarily receive crisis intervention services or an evaluation, as specified.
 The bill would also make other technical, conforming changes.
 By expanding the crime of perjury and imposing a higher level of service on counties, the bill would impose a state-mandated local program.

-This bill would also require the written report to include conclusions about whether the respondent is likely to need a higher level of care than is available under the CARE Act and, if so, recommendations about the appropriate level of care and the necessary steps to obtain that level of care for the respondent, as well as whether there is probable cause to believe that the respondent is, as a result of a mental disorder, a danger to themselves or others, or gravely disabled, and whether the respondent will agree voluntarily to receive crisis intervention services or an evaluation in their own home or in a designated facility.
+This bill would also require the written report to include conclusions about whether the respondent is likely to need a higher level of care than is available under the CARE Act and, if so, recommendations about the appropriate level of care and the necessary steps to obtain that level of care for the respondent, as well as whether there is probable cause to believe that the respondent is, as a result of a mental disorder, a danger to themselves or others, or gravely disabled, and whether the respondent will agree voluntarily to receive crisis intervention services or an evaluation in their own home or in a designated facility. respondent and remove the authorization for a court to dismiss the petition if the respondent is only likely to enroll in behavioral health treatment.
+If the court intends to dismiss a petition because the respondent needs a higher level of services, the bill would authorize the court to order the county to conduct a prepetition screening and hold the CARE petition open until the screening is complete.
+The bill would also make other technical and conforming changes.
 By requiring a higher level of service on the county, this bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.